-Squatting is considered a misdemeanor-level offense in California.
-Individuals accused of squatting can face fines and jail time if they are convicted.
-You can take steps to fight this charge by contacting the Simmrin Law Group.
-Just call (310) 896-2723 to reach a member of our team.
+Squatting is considered a misdemeanor-level offense in California, and individuals accused of squatting can face fines—as well as jail time—if they are convicted.
+You can take steps to fight this charge by contacting a Burbank criminal defense lawyer as soon as possible.

 - Building